Rocksen1683/Rocksen1683/README.md

 - 📝 Check out my LinkedIn at [https://www.linkedin.com/in/ekanshh-praveen/](https://www.linkedin.com/in/ekanshh-praveen/)

-- 💬 Ask me about **ETL with Python, Back-end Development, Android**
+- 💬 Ask me about **ETL with Python, Back-end Development, Android Development**

 - 📫 How to reach me **edpravee@uwaterloo.ca**